-Gradient’s predictive toxicology services include the use of iterative read-across strategies, evaluation and interpretation of available in vitro toxicity data, application of in silico computational toxicology programs (e.g. expert rule based programs, and quantitative structure activity relationship programs [QSAR]), and pathway-based toxicology for predicting unknown chemical toxicity.
+Gradient’s predictive toxicology services include the use of iterative read-across strategies, evaluation and interpretation of available in vitro toxicity data, application of in silico computational toxicology programs (e.g., expert rule-based programs, quantitative structure activity relationship programs [QSAR]), and pathway-based toxicology for predicting unknown chemical toxicity.
 We apply read-across methods for chemical toxicity assessment and use predictive software programs such as EPI Suite, Derek Nexus, Toxtree, and the OECD Toolbox for hazard characterization and interpretation.
-In addition to these in silico tools, Gradient also assists clients with interpretation and application of other ‘Next Generation’ risk assessment methods, including high throughput in vitro testing, and adverse outcome pathway (AOP) and mode of action (MoA) analysis.
+In addition to these in silico tools, Gradient also assists clients with interpretation and application of other ‘Next Generation’ risk assessment methods, including high throughput in vitro testing and adverse outcome pathway (AOP) and mode-of-action (MoA) analysis.

 Predictive toxicology approaches can be tailored to meet specific client goals for a given assessment and have applications in environmental and human health risk assessment and chemical hazard identification, as well as for safer product design, pharmaceutical safety assessment, and regulatory compliance or comment.

 Product Safety Evaluation for a Consumer Product.
 Gradient assisted a wearable consumer product company in evaluating potentially leachable chemicals for a specific toxicological endpoint.
 When chemical specific data was lacking, we evaluated possible chemicals for toxicological read-across.
 Gradient employed various in silico programs (e.g., Derek Nexus, Toxtree) to provide support for a weight-of-evidence hazard and risk assessment conclusion for chemicals with conflicting data.
 We also helped identify potential substitute materials for future product development.